reubenharry/haskell-docs/Contributing.md

 - search for "under :construction:" in the repo.
 These are places that have not yet been completed.
 - look at the issues for the repo
+- look through the docs for [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) and [PyMdown](https://facelessuser.github.io/pymdown-extensions/) to find features that could be useful, and integrate them.
+E.g. better code highlighting or social cards.